dimagi/commcare-hq/docs/js-guide/dependencies.rst

    {% webpack_main 'prototype/js/combined_example' %}

-The exception to the above is if your page inherits from a legacy page that doesn't use a JavaScript bundler.
+The exception to the above is if your page inherits from a legacy page that doesn't use a JavaScript bundler, like reports and app manager.
 This is rare, but one example would be adding a new page to app manager that inherits from ``managed_app.html``.

 Why is old code formatted differently?